What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 Tax policy does not buy property.
 Borrowing capacity does.

-“Will property prices crash?”
+“Will the Budget 2026 changes cause property prices crash?”

 Or, maybe, the better question should be: